ArttuLe/ot-harjoitustyo/documents/UserGuide.md

 ## Running the program

-After having extracted the data and installed the dependencies, the program can be started with a command
+After having installed the dependencies, the program can be started with a command

 ```sh
 poetry run invoke start